lgonzalezrouco/pti/microservices/README.md

 	minikube start --vm-driver=hyperkit

+The minikube start command creates and configures a Virtual Machine that runs a single-node Kubernetes cluster.
+This command also configures your kubectl installation to communicate with this cluster.
+Minikube can interact with different hypervisors specifying a proper driver (list [here](https://minikube.sigs.k8s.io/docs/reference/drivers/)).
+On Linux we will use the "none" driver, which means that we will skip VM creation.

+You can check the status of minikube this way:

+	minikube status

 We can see the IP address of the Minikube VM with the following command:

 	minikube ip

+Now that you have a cluster running, you can check if kubectl is able to communicate with it.
+By default kubectl looks for a configuration file (the "kubeconfig") in the $HOME/.kube directory.
+The kubeconfig tells kubectls how to communicate with the API server of a cluster.
+You can view the kubeconfig this way:

+	kubectl config view

 #### Troubleshooting